 Sketch

-Sketch is a lightweight design tool with a simple interface.
-It is an all-in-one platform to create animated timelines, turn wireframes into UI elements, and transform screenshots into mockups.
-This tool allows for vector editing and provides pixel-perfect precision.
+Sketch is a lightweight vector-based editor with a simple interface.
+It's an all-in-one platform for creating animated timelines, turning wireframes into UI elements, and transforming screenshots into mockups.
+This tool enables vector editing and offers pixel-perfect precision.

 Summing up